Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 .

-Theoretically, you should be able to (for instance) have an exhibition of your paintings, and use each painting as a trigger for a different AR experience.
+Theoretically, you should be able to (for instance) have a catalog or website of your paintings, and use each painting as a trigger for a different AR experience.
 That is:
 - In each POI you would have linked a photograph of a different painting as a trigger in the field **URL for trigger image.**
 - Each **Prefab name** field would reference an AR experience specific to that corresponding painting.
 So each POI represents a different painting, and a different AR experience connected to that painting.
-- Then you should be able to keep the layer open as you go from one painting to another, and get the appropriate AR experience for each painting.
+- Then you should be able to keep the layer open as you turn or click through the pages from one painting to another, and get the appropriate AR experience for each painting.

-**Right now however, we have a bug:**
+**Right now however, the POIs persist in space:**
-- If you trigger one prefab AR experience from one trigger image, and then scan a different trigger image without closing the app in between, sometimes you get both the prefab for the first POI you scanned, as well as the second one you are scanning now. :-(
+- If you trigger one prefab AR experience from one trigger image, and then go to another trigger image without closing the app in between and **in the same real world location,** i.e. in the same place on your screen or in the same catalog, sometimes you get all the POIs you have already called up, in addition to the one you are scanning for now.
-- We hope to get rid of this bug, but it might not happen until February or so. :-(
+- We hope to make this an option you can select, rather than the default, but it might not happen until February or so.
-- So if this happens to you and you find it annoying, please just work on one POI at a time, and turn off the other ones by setting "Is visible" to "No." (But don't forget to turn it back on again if you want to view it!!!)
+- If it bothers you, force close the app in between scanning different trigger images - or simply have them on different locations on your monitor desktop!

 .
 ![AR-vos_ZenPOI_3](images/AR-vos_ZenPOI_3.png)